Breaking Barriers: How We Make Websites Accessible – Part 1

 Additionally, to cater to a diverse audience, we strive to provide captions in various languages whenever feasible.
 This empowers your users to choose a language they are comfortable with, enhancing their overall experience.

-NOTE We don’t personally transcribe video or audio content.
+We don’t personally transcribe video or audio content.
 However, if you have a .vtt file, we can incorporate it into an HTML5 video.
 Check out this page for a comprehensive example of how this can be executed.
 Platforms such as YouTube offer their own editor where you can add and modify caption content directly.

-The WCAG 1.2.3 recommendation suggests that for prerecorded video content that is part of synchronized media (where audio and video are presented together), either atext description or an audio description must be provided.
+The WCAG 1.2.3 recommendation suggests that for prerecorded video content that is part of synchronized media (where audio and video are presented together), either a text description or an audio description must be provided.
 The purpose of this is to convey information about the visual content that cannot be understood from the main audio alone.

 Visual elements in videos often convey crucial information that’s not included in the main audio.
 Without an audio or text description, people with visual impairments could miss out on this information, leading to an incomplete understanding of the content.